sandialabs/pyperc/README.md

 When p = 1, the selection process along the interface is completely random.
 Note that p < 0, for multi-finger stochastic selection, is not implemented at this time.
-The invasion percolation process continues until the invading fluid reaches a terminal pore or the maximum number of iterations are run.
+The invasion percolation process continues until the invading fluid reaches a terminal pore or the maximum number of iterations are completed.

 Total invading pressure (Pt) at each pore is defined as follows: